 When research like this is carried forward with humans, researchers should remember to find the causes for these effects.
 It isn’t sufficient to pretend that there aren’t early-life causes for these effects.
 Such a pretense leads to the follow-on pretense that later-life consequences are mysteries such as “exposure-related individual differences” and not effects.

-In my opinion, researchers should act like the subjects are feeling human beings who can participate in treatments of both the causes and effects.
+Researchers should act like the subjects are feeling human beings who can participate in treatments of both the causes and effects.
 They should remember that humans are not lab rats who need to be fixed.

 http://www.pnas.org/content/111/37/13529.full “Expression profiling associates blood and brain glucocorticoid receptor signaling with trauma-related individual differences in both sexes”